 Customers are happy as long as they get fast replies to their questions and do not care whether they’re talking to a bot or a human.
 A chatbot can help businesses save up on customer service costs while expediting response time and answering routine questions.
 They also act as part salespersons/part marketers; they cross-sell and up-sell products and help businesses with lead-generation initiatives.
 As a result, marketing and customer support chatbots prove to be a great asset for certain business processes and take over repetitive, static tasks off a salesperson’s plate.

-Taking customer support a notch higher, conversational AI can also be employed for long-term relationship management, lead generation, and revenue generation.
+Taking customer support a notch higher, Generative Conversational AI can also be employed for long-term relationship management, lead generation, and revenue generation.
 But this is not just limited to customers, in terms of application, and can also nurture relationships between partners, complex internal/external entities, employees, and prospective clients.
 Deployed on different mediums like e-mail, SMS, and smart voice assistants, bots can disseminate valuable information, engage in conversations, and also recommend preferences.
 Relationship managers that regularly interact with other parties can leverage this tool effectively.

 Once trained on extensive data pertaining to a particular field, AI bots can seamlessly support stakeholders in that particular domain.
 It can not only answer static queries but also guide users through processes, redirect to important pages/policies/standards, and loop in a human operator whenever needed.

-Companies that integrate conversational AI in one way or another into their business processes become conversational enterprises.
+Companies that integrate Generative Conversational AI in one way or another into their business processes become conversational enterprises.
 They leverage the unique blend of chatting and talking human tendencies with advanced tech to reach their goals optimally.
 And as AI and ML improve upon their respective competencies to eventually reduce the “I don’t understand your question” scenarios, conversational enterprises will dominate the market.

 From paying taxes to reserving tables at a restaurant, consumers are increasingly turning to virtual assistants in their everyday lives.
 In fact, chatbots are no more limited to just using text as a means of communication.
 With the emergence of smart voice innovations, a complete virtual assistant is one that has an integrated voice interface.
 Brands should make the most of this trend to cement their relationships with both customers and employees as well as make their processes more efficient.